kazumits/ddHodge.jl/README.md

 Now, the cell-centered ddHodge results of potential: `ddh_u`, divergence: `ddh_div`, curl: `ddh_rot` and Grassmann distances (averaged at vertex-level): `ddh_vgrass` are accessible via `adata.obs.ddh_*`.

 The saved results in `scvelo_out.h5ad` will be freely incorporated to your favorite platform: Python, R (via [anndata package](https://cran.r-project.org/web/packages/anndata/index.html)), and interactive single-cell data viewers (e.g., [UCSC Cell Browser](http://cellbrowser.rtfd.org/), [CELLxGENE](https://github.com/chanzuckerberg/cellxgene)).

+## Citing ddHodge

+Our new preprint will be available soon.

+Instead, please cite our [preprint](https://doi.org/10.1101/592089), which is a preliminary idea for applying Hodge decomposition to single-cell data.

 ## TODO